la1k/flyby/docs/usage_guide.md

 ![Program information](usage_images/program_info.png)

 In the main menu, 'i' can be typed to show the screen above, which verifies whether flyby has connected to rotctld.
 When flyby was started, a number could have been defined for `--rotctld-tracking-horizon`.
-This can be useful for making flyby start tracking the satellite and prepare the rotor array in the correct direction in advance of the actual AOS of the satellite.
+This can be useful for automatically making flyby start tracking the satellite and prepare the rotor array in the correct direction in advance of the actual AOS of the satellite.
 This is the "Tracking horizon" shown above.
+Alternatively, in singletrack mode, pressing 'A' can also be used to manually rotate the antenna towards the AOS azimuth position regardless of the artificial horizon option.

 ![Autotracking](usage_images/singletrack_autotracking.png)

 We can also notice that "Autotracking disabled" has now changed to, in this case, "Active" in single track mode.
 If the satellite had been below the horizon, it would have shown the text "Standing by".
 The output of rotctld should now show position changes as the satellite is passing over the horizon.

+Antenna adjustment will be activated regardless of whether any transponders are defined or not.

+### Rig frequency adjustment

 If flyby is restarted using
 ```